githubjakob/idc-downloader/README.md

-#idc-downloader
+# idc-downloader

-Multi-threaded download manager with bandwidth limit
+Multi-threaded java download manager with bandwidth limit

 The project was developed as part of the "Computer Networks" at IDC Herzliya in Winter 2017/2018.